kn8-codes/se_project_aroundtheus/README.md

 * Functions
 * Variables
 * Loops
+* Array Methods
 * DOM Manipulation
 * Advanced DOM Manipulation

 **Intro**

-This project was an excercise in creating a usable interface that is functional and beautiful on all display sizes.
+This project was an excercise in creating a usable interface that is functional and visually appealing on all display sizes.

 **Figma**